-- nerve root compression (pressure on spinal nerves from the bulging disc), or
+- nerve root compression (pressure on spinal nerves from the bulging disc)

 - arachnoiditis (inflammation of a membrane surrounding the spinal cord).

-If you haven't been diagnosed with arachnoiditis or stenosis in addition to a herniated or bulging disc, you would have to show that your herniated disc is causing serious nerve root compression.
-And even if you can prove that you have nerve root compression (for example, you have a positive result on the straight-leg-raising test (SLR)), you won't get disability benefits unless you can also prove that your range of motion is limited, your reflexes or sensation have decreased, and that you have muscle weakness.
+Assuming you haven't been diagnosed with arachnoiditis or stenosis in addition to a herniated or bulging disc, you would have to show that your herniated disc is causing serious nerve root compression.
+In addition to proving that you have nerve root compression (for example, by having a positive result on the straight-leg-raising test, or SLR), you won't get disability benefits unless you can also prove that your range of motion is limited, your reflexes or sensation have decreased, and that you have muscle weakness.